texbarnes/CS1380/README.md

 ### Academic honesty

-Collaboration is encouraged in this course: most labs and homeworks will be done in pairs.
+Collaboration is encouraged in this course: most exercises and homeworks will be done in pairs.
 Outside of those pairs, though, sharing of code is strictly not allowed.
 Do not send code to another pair, do not copy code off the internet, do not look at solutions of others to get clues on the solution.

-If you're stuck on some syntax problems, ask during lab times, or send me an email.
+If you're stuck on some syntax problems, ask during lecture times, or send me an email.

-For any lab, homework, or exam, a score of 0 will be given to all parties involved in cheating.
+For any in-class exercise, homework, or exam, a score of 0 will be given to all parties involved in cheating.

 ### In-class device policy